cyberark/conjur/policy-guide.md

   - !host app-02
 {% endhighlight %}

-# Other records
+# Protected resources

 ## Variable

+A variable provides encrypted, access-controlled storage and retrieval of arbitrary data values.
+Variable values are also versioned.
+The last 20 historical versions of the variable are available through the API; the latest version is returned by default.

+Values are encrypted using aes-256-gcm.
+The encryption used in Possum has been independently verified by a professional, paid cryptographic auditor.

+#### Attributes

+* **id**
+* **kind** (string) Assigns a descriptive kind to the variable, such as 'password' or 'SSL private key'.
+* **mime_type** (string) The expected MIME type of the values.
+This attribute is used to set the Content-Type header on HTTP responses.

+#### Privileges

+* **read** Permission to view the variable's metadata (e.g. annotations).
+* **execute** Permission to fetch the default value or any historical value.
+* **update** Permission to add a new value.

+Note that `read`, `execute` and `update` are separate privileges.
+Having `execute` privilege does not confer `read`; nor does `update` confer `execute`.

+### Example

+{% highlight yaml %}
+- &variables
+  - !variable
+    id: db-password
+    kind: password

+  - !variable
+    id: ssl/private_key
+    kind: SSL private key
+    mime_type: application/x-pem-file

+- !layer app

+- !permit
+  role: !layer app
+  privileges: [ read, execute ]
+  resources: *variables
-{% include policy-element.md element=site.data.policy.variable %}
+{% endhighlight %}

 ## Webservice

+Represents a web service endpoint, typically an HTTP(S) service.

+Permission grants are straightforward: an input HTTP request path is mapped to a webservice resource id.
+The HTTP method is mapped to an RBAC privilege.
+A permission check is performed, according to the following transaction:

+* **role** client role on the HTTP request.
+The client can be obtained from an Authorization header (e.g. signed access token), or from the subject name of an SSL client certificate.
+* **privilege** typically `read` for read-only HTTP methods, and `update` for POST, PUT and PATCH.
+* **resource** web service resource id

+### Example

+{% highlight yaml %}
+- !group analysts

+- !webservice
+  id: analytics

+- !permit
+  role: !group analysts
+  privilege: read
+  resource: !webservice analytics
-{% include policy-element.md element=site.data.policy.webservice %}
+{% endhighlight %}

 # Entitlements

-Entitlements are role grants and privilege grants which create permissions relationships between records.
+Entitlements are role and privilege grants. `grant` is used to grant a `role` to a `member`. `permit` is used to give a `privilege` on a `role` to a resource.

+Entitlements provide the "glue" between policies, creating permission relationships between different roles and subsystems.
+For example, a policy for an application may define a `secrets-managers` group which can administer the secrets in the policy.
+An entitlement will grant the policy-specific `secrets-managers` group to a global organizational group such as `operations` or `people/teams/frontend`.

 ## Grant

-Grant one role to another.
-When role A is granted to role B, then role B is said to “have” role A. The set of all memberships of role B will include A. The set of direct members of role A will include role B.
+Grants one role to another.
+When role A is granted to role B, then role B is said to "have" role A. The set of all memberships of role B will include A. The set of direct members of role A will include role B.

 If the role is granted with `admin` option, then the grantee (role B), in addition to having the role, can also grant and revoke the role to other roles.

-The only limitation on role grants is that there cannot be any cycles in the role graph.
+A limitation on role grants is that there cannot be any cycles in the role graph.
 For example, if role A is granted to role B, then role B cannot be granted to role A.

-Users, groups, hosts, and layers can all behave as roles, which means they can be granted to and revoked from each other.
-For example, when a Group is granted to a User, the User gains all the privileges of the Group.
-(Note: “Adding” a User to a Group is just another way to say that the Group role is granted to the User).
+Users, groups, hosts, and layers are roles, which means they can be granted to and revoked from each other.

 ### Example

 {% highlight yaml %}
 - !user alice
-  owner: !group security_admin

 - !group operations
-  owner: !group security_admin

 - !group development
-  owner: !group security_admin

 - !group everyone
-  owner: !group security_admin

 - !grant
   role: !group operations
-  member: !member
-    role: !user alice
+  member: !user alice
-    admin: true

 - !grant
   role: !group ops